OpenEvalProject/evals/manuscripts/elife-26933/v2/manuscript.md

 ## Abstract

-10.7554/eLife.26933.001 In plants, algae and cyanobacteria, Photosystem II (PSII) catalyzes the light-driven splitting of water at a protein-bound Mn 4 CaO 5 -cluster, the water-oxidizing complex (WOC).
+In plants, algae and cyanobacteria, Photosystem II (PSII) catalyzes the light-driven splitting of water at a protein-bound Mn4CaO5-cluster, the water-oxidizing complex (WOC).
 In the photosynthetic organisms, the light-driven formation of the WOC from dissolved metal ions is a key process because it is essential in both initial activation and continuous repair of PSII.
 Structural information is required for understanding of this chaperone-free metal-cluster assembly.
-For the first time, we obtained a structure of PSII from Thermosynechococcus elongatus without the Mn 4 CaO 5 -cluster.
-Surprisingly, cluster-removal leaves the positions of all coordinating amino acid residues and most nearby water molecules largely unaffected, resulting in a pre-organized ligand shell for kinetically competent and error-free photo-assembly of the Mn 4 CaO 5 -cluster.
-First experiments initiating (i) partial disassembly and (ii) partial re-assembly after complete depletion of the Mn 4 CaO 5 -cluster agree with a specific bi-manganese cluster, likely a di-µ-oxo bridged pair of Mn(III) ions, as an assembly intermediate.
-DOI: http://dx.doi.org/10.7554/eLife.26933.001
+For the first time, we obtained a structure of PSII from Thermosynechococcus elongatus without the Mn4CaO5-cluster.
+Surprisingly, cluster-removal leaves the positions of all coordinating amino acid residues and most nearby water molecules largely unaffected, resulting in a pre-organized ligand shell for kinetically competent and error-free photo-assembly of the Mn4CaO5-cluster.
+First experiments initiating (i) partial disassembly and (ii) partial re-assembly after complete depletion of the Mn4CaO5-cluster agree with a specific bi-manganese cluster, likely a di-µ-oxo bridged pair of Mn(III) ions, as an assembly intermediate.

 ## Introduction

 The global oxygen, carbon and nitrogen cycles are driven by complex metalloenzymes.
 In oxygenic photosynthesis, carried out by plants, algae and cyanobacteria, transformation of light into chemical energy takes place in Photosystem I and Photosystem II (PSII).
-The latter harbors the water-oxidizing complex (WOC), which is responsible for oxygen evolution (
+The latter harbors the water-oxidizing complex (WOC), which is responsible for oxygen evolution (McEvoy and Brudvig, 2006; Barber, 2009; Dau et al., 2012; Cox and Messinger, 2013; Yano and Yachandra, 2014; Shen, 2015).
+In the last decade, X-ray crystal structures of the dimeric PSII core complexes (dPSIIcc) from the thermophilic cyanobacteria Thermosynechococcus elongatus (T. elongatus) (Zouni et al., 2001; Ferreira et al., 2004; Loll et al., 2005; Guskov et al., 2009; Hellmich et al., 2014) and Thermosynechococcus vulcanus (T. vulcanus) (Umena et al., 2011; Suga et al., 2015) showed that each monomer contains at least 20 protein subunits including nearly 100 cofactors and an inorganic metal-cluster, designated as the Mn4CaO5-cluster, which catalyzes the oxidation of two molecules of water yielding molecular oxygen, four protons and four 'energized' electrons (McEvoy and Brudvig, 2006; Barber, 2009; Dau et al., 2012; Cox and Messinger, 2013; Yano and Yachandra, 2014; Shen, 2015).
+The electrons are transferred from water to the final electron acceptor, a mobile plastoquinone, called QB (Müh et al., 2012).
+In cyanobacteria, three membrane-extrinsic subunits are located at the lumenal side of the thylakoid membrane: PsbO (33 kDa), PsbV (cyt c-550) and PsbU (12 kDa) (Figure 1B).
+They interact with intrinsic membrane proteins and stabilize the Mn4CaO5-cluster (Bricker et al., 2012; Nickelsen and Rengstl, 2013).

 ![Figure 1.](https://cdn.elifesciences.org/articles/26933/elife-26933-fig1-v2.jpg)

-**Figure 1.:** T. elongatus PSIIcc dimers viewed.(A) from the cytoplasmic side and (B) from the membrane.
+**Figure 1.:** (A) from the cytoplasmic side and (B) from the membrane.
 The reaction centre transmembrane subunits D1/D2, the internal antennae (CP43/CP47, omitted in the left monomer) and the membrane extrinsic subunits PsbU/V/O are highlighted in color.
 Small transmembrane subunits comprising a single α-helix (two for PsbZ) are indicated by single letter referring to the PsbH-Y proteins and ycf12.
 QA/B denote the plastoquinone cofactor, Fe the non-heme iron.
 The site of the water-oxidizing complex (WOC, Mn4CaO5) within each monomer is shown by the black box.
 (C) Electron density map (1σ 2Fo-Fc) at the depleted WOC site (shown for the locked dimer, discussed below).
-Free coordinating residues from the D1 subunit (cream) and CP43 (green) are shown alongside Arg357(CP43) and His 337(D1), which are within hydrogen-bond distance to cluster oxygen atoms in Umena et al. (2011), (PDB:3WU2).DOI: http://dx.doi.org/10.7554/eLife.26933.002
+Free coordinating residues from the D1 subunit (cream) and CP43 (green) are shown alongside Arg357(CP43) and His 337(D1), which are within hydrogen-bond distance to cluster oxygen atoms in Umena et al. (2011), (PDB:3WU2).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/26933/elife-26933-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** 2OH-EDTA treatment performed on dPSIIcc solutions.(A) SDS-PAGE profiles showing the completeness of large PSII subunits in C12E8 dPSIIcc solutions before (lane 1) and after (lane 2, lane 3 and lane 4) size exclusion chromatography.
+**Figure 1—figure supplement 1.:** (A) SDS-PAGE profiles showing the completeness of large PSII subunits in C12E8 dPSIIcc solutions before (lane 1) and after (lane 2, lane 3 and lane 4) size exclusion chromatography.
 The dPSIIcc samples were incubated with variable NH2OH/EDTA concentrations in darkness at 4°C for 1–2 hr and then washed three times with MCB buffer without CaCl2.
 The samples were treated with 0 mM (lane 1, lane 2), 20 mM (lane 3) and 50 mM (lane 4) NH2OH/EDTA.
 After the treatment as described above PSII samples at 0 mM, 20 mM and 50 mM NH2OH/EDTA were eluted from a size exclusion column shown in lane 2, 3 and 4.
 B: Gel filtration chromatogram showing the effect of NH2OH/EDTA (50 mM) treatment on monomerization of C12E8 dPSIIcc solution (left panel).
 Untreated C12E8 dPSIIcc (red, dotted line) and ßDM PSII monomer (blue, dotted line) are used as references.
 The treated C12E8 dPSIIcc solution using 50 mM NH2OH/EDTA is represented in black.
-BN-PAGE profiles using the same sample were obtained after gel filtration (right panel).DOI: http://dx.doi.org/10.7554/eLife.26933.003
+BN-PAGE profiles using the same sample were obtained after gel filtration (right panel).

 At present, the atomic-resolution structure at 1.9 Å of dPSIIcc from T. vulcanus enables a detailed geometry of the Mn4CaO5-cluster (Umena et al., 2011; Tanaka et al., 2017).
 The shape of the Mn4CaO5-cluster was described as a ‘distorted chair’: A Mn3CaO4 heterocubane cluster (‘chair base’) with an additional Mn (Mn4) in exo position connected to the cubane by two µ-oxo-bridges (‘backrest’) (Umena et al., 2011).
 Further, four water molecules are directly ligated to the Mn4CaO5-cluster, two (W1, W2) at Mn4 and the other two (W3, W4) at Ca2+.
 The whole cluster is coordinated by six amino acids from the D1 subunit (PsbA) and one from the CP43 protein (PsbC).